aimeeu/cardiganpeke/content/en/docs/about/dogs/index.md

 ## George

-**Registered Name**: Primah's Dragonslayer RATN
+**Registered Name**: Primah's Dragonslayer RATN CCSS-L1

 George is a Tibetan Spaniel, a rare and ancient breed that is not a spaniel.
 Tibetan monks bred Tibbies to be companions and watch dogs.
-George is learning scent work and Barn Hunt.
+George competes in scent work and Barn Hunt.

+* CPE Canine Scent Sport: CCSS-L1
+* Barn Hunt: RATN

 {{< cardpane >}}
 {{< card header="Menomonee Park" title="George posing in the snow." subtitle="2024">}}